wachaon/wes/docs/README.en.md

 `WScript.Echo` uses *console* instead of *wes* or `WScript.StdErr.WriteLine` .

-Print characters to the command line in `console.log` .
+Print characters to the console in `console.log` .
 It also supports formatted strings.
 Prints a formatted string using the formatting operator `%` .

 ```javascript